melezhik/pjam-on-rails/README.md

 ### Pinto phase

-- every component in application list is visited, converted into pinto distirbution archive and added to pinto repository - this is called `pinto` phase.
+- every component in application list is visited, converted into pinto distirbution archive and added to pinto repository - this is called __pinto phase__.

 ### Compile pahse

-- then every component's distribution achive is fetched from pinto repository and installed into local directory - `build install base` - this is called `compile` phase.
+- then every component's distribution achive is fetched from pinto repository and installed into local directory - __build install base__ - this is called __compile phase__.

 ### Creating of artefacts